 type mapping structure

 The type mapping is part of the mapping YAML (see Configuration) and configured under the map key.
-The map key contains multiple sections to define the different kinds of type mappings.
+The map key contains multiple sections to define the different kinds of type mapping.

 All sections are optional.